naor572/vacations-app/README.md

 on each vacation how many followers he has.

 ## ▶️ Execution Instructions
-for start the application please go to the path "...\vacations\client\my-app" in command line and run:
+to start the application please go to the path "...\vacations\client\my-app" in command line and run:
 ```
   npm i build
 ```